-How We Deploy Computer Vision in Pilsen
+How We Build Computer Vision in Pilsen

 We identify the visual monitoring tasks that save you the most time or money, then deploy cameras and AI models customized for your environment.
 For bakeries and restaurants on 18th Street, we build display monitoring systems that track product levels, food presentation consistency, and customer flow during service hours.
 For retail shops near Blue Island Avenue and Ashland, we deploy shelf inventory monitoring that tracks stock levels visually and alerts staff when products need restocking.
 For art galleries near the National Museum of Mexican Art and along Halsted, we analyze visitor flow patterns through exhibition spaces to optimize layout, lighting, and piece placement for maximum engagement.
 Every model is trained on your specific products, space, and operating environment.